-This process refers to what we must do to accurately use a single source as part of a wider history investigation.
-Almost always, when we are deciding how to question and interpret a piece of historic evidence, we must compare that single piece with other sources.iii If we read a letter from one Norwegian pioneer woman to her sister in New York City, can we generalize from that letter?
+This process refers to what we must sometimes do to accurately interpret a single source, and then to use it as part of a wider history investigation.
+Almost always, when we are deciding how to question and interpret a piece of historic evidence, we must compare that single piece with other pieces.
+If we read a letter from one Norwegian pioneer woman to her sister in New York City, can we generalize from that letter?
 Can we accurately conclude that it tells us all there is to understand about that woman's life as a pioneer, and about all other pioneer women?
-That would be silly.
+No; that would be an inaccurate use of the letter.